Miami (FL) vs. Clemson Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 Clemson Performance Insights

-- The Tigers put up 82.3 points per game (44th in college basketball) while giving up 69.2 per contest (131st in college basketball).
-They have a +157 scoring differential and outscore opponents by 13.1 points per game.
+- The Tigers outscore opponents by 13.1 points per game (posting 82.3 points per game, 44th in college basketball, and giving up 69.2 per contest, 131st in college basketball) and have a +157 scoring differential.

-- Clemson comes out on top in the rebound battle by an average of 6.8 boards.
-It grabs 39.1 rebounds per game (81st in college basketball) compared to its opponents' 32.3.
+- The 39.1 rebounds per game Clemson accumulates rank 81st in the country, 6.8 more than the 32.3 its opponents collect.

-- Clemson connects on 9.6 three-pointers per game (34th in college basketball) while shooting 39.2% from deep (13th in college basketball).
-It is making 1.8 more threes than its opponents, who drain 7.8 per game at 31.4%.
+- Clemson connects on 9.6 three-pointers per game (34th in college basketball), 1.8 more than its opponents.
+It shoots 39.2% from deep (13th in college basketball), and its opponents are shooting 31.4%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.